SocialGouv/matomo-next/README.md

 ### App Router

 For Next.js App Router (Next.js 13+), create a client component to handle tracking.
-Pass both `pathname` and `searchParams` to track the full URL including query parameters:
+Set `isAppRouter: true` and pass both `pathname` and `searchParams` to track the full URL including query parameters:

 ```jsx
 "use client";